hhuOS/hhuOS/src/application/tinygl/README.md

 ```

 Supported options:
-* -r, --resolution WIDTHxHEIGHT@BPP: Set the display resolution before starting the demo (may not have any effect depending on the display driver).
+* -r, --resolution WIDTHxHEIGHT\@BPP: Set the display resolution before starting the demo (may not have any effect depending on the display driver).
 * -s, --scale SCALE: A floating point number in (0,1] used to scale the demo.
   The demo is rendered internally at the lower-scaled resolution and then scaled up to the actual resolution
   (e.g., a scale of 0.5 will cause the demo to be rendered at half the actual resolution).